White Chocolate Crème Brûlée

 - ¼ -⅓ cup sugar (white chocolate is very sweet so you may prefer the smaller amount of sugar)

 - 2 cups heavy cream

 - ½ teaspoon vanilla

 - Berries and fresh mint to garnish, optional

-Strain liquid through sieve into a large glass measuring cup.
+- Strain liquid through a sieve into a large glass measuring cup.
 Pour into four 6-ounce ramekins.
-Place ramekins into a baking pan and pour hot water into pan so that it is 1-1 1/2 deep.
+Place ramekins into a baking pan and pour hot water into the pan so that it is 1-1 ½ deep.

-Bake for 45-55 minutes or till centers only jiggles slightly when moved.
-Remove ramekins from water bath (carefully!!).
+- Bake for 45-55 minutes or the till centers only jiggle slightly when moved.
+Remove ramekins from the water bath (carefully!!).
 Cool, then refrigerate till chilled.

 Recipe adapted from Ghirardelli.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.